heptarch/heptarch.github.io/projects.md

 Creative applied research needs both.
 Collecting our observations so far, we can list some ways that Bell made it happen:
 - Academic freedom
-- Excellent personnel
+- Quality hires
-- Emphasis on focus
 - Material security
-- Clear and robust division of labour
 - Stimulating domain of application
+- Robust division of labour
+- Enforced focus
 - Enforced cross-disciplinary interaction
+- Managerial excellence